Gentleman1983/advent-of-code/aoc2024/Day25.md

 You nod, and The Historians quickly work to collect their notes into the final set of pages for the chronicle.

 You have enough stars to **[Deliver The Chronicle]**.

+Using the notes from the places marked by all **fifty stars**, The Historians finish the chronicle, wrap it, and give it to you so you can bring it to Santa before the big sleigh launch.

+Santa is already in the sleigh making the final launch preparations when you arrive.
+You try to hand him the chronicle, but he doesn't take it.
+"Ho ho ho," he laughs to himself.
+"That gift isn't for me - it's for **you**.
+That chronicle is a record of all the places you've been and people you've helped over the last decade.
+Thank you for everything."
+With that, Santa takes off in his sleigh to deliver the rest of this year's presents.